-'Operation Heal Our Patriots' helps wounded military couples
+'Operation Heal Our Patriots' helps wounded military couples in their married lives

-Combat-wounded veterans and their spouses head to Alaska this week as part of a week-long marriage retreat to heal homelife after war.
+Veterans and their spouses will start heading to Alaska this week as part of a series of marriage retreats aimed at healing their domestic lives — which were also wounded in combat.

-Upon arrival, the community at Port Alsworth greets them with waving flags, handshakes, hugs, and gratitude.
+Upon arrival at Port Alsworth, some 150 miles from Anchorage, they will be greeted with waving flags, handshakes, hugs and cheerful gratitude.

 WOUNDED VETERAN RECEIVES NEW CUSTOM-BUILT, MORTGAGE-FREE 'SMART HOME'

-"Operation Heal Our Patriots," which serves veterans wounded after 9/11 along with their spouses, through biblically-based marriage counseling covered by Samaritan's Purse, lasts 16 weeks and invites 160 couples to the retreat in Port Alsworth, located 150 miles from Anchorage.
+"Operation Heal Our Patriots" has been serving wounded veterans and their spouses since 2012 through biblically-based marriage retreats covered by Samaritan's Purse.
+It provides one-week conseling to 160 couples in need of "spiritual refreshment, physical renewal, and marriage enrichment."
+The program goes on for a total of 16 weeks, serving 10 couples each week.

 Rev. Franklin Graham, the group's CEO, asked his followers to pray for this season's retreats.
-They have been going on since 2012 with the goal of "spiritual refreshment, physical renewal, and marriage enrichment."

 "These guys have spent their lives serving our nation and we just want to give back to them," Captain Tom Webber, U.S. Navy, Ret. and director of Operation Heal Our Patriots, said in the video posted by Graham.